Blaizzy/mlx-embeddings/docs/Manpage.md

     *Note:* While ensuring your downloads are fully secure, this is likely to cause from-source SourceForge, some GNU & GNOME-hosted formulae to fail to download.

 - `HOMEBREW_NO_INSTALL_CLEANUP`
-  <br>If set, `brew install`, `brew upgrade` and `brew reinstall` will never automatically cleanup installed/upgraded/reinstalled formulae or all formulae every 30 days.
+  <br>If set, `brew install`, `brew upgrade` and `brew reinstall` will never automatically cleanup installed/upgraded/reinstalled formulae or all formulae every HOMEBREW_CLEANUP_PERIODIC_FULL_DAYS days.

 - `HOMEBREW_PRY`
   <br>If set, use Pry for the `brew irb` command.